-For this project, nacelles are a conventional design, with some enhancements to suit the desert application and to increase the structural safety.
-The guidelines in the Danish codes of practice (DSR09: Code of Practice for the Safety of Structures; DS412: Code of Practice for the Structural Use of Steel) have been used for increasing the structural safety to 'High Safety Class'.
-Conventionally, Eurocodes would be referenced, but they do not address high-safety classifications.
+For this project, nacelles are a conventional design with some enhancements to suit the desert application and to increase the structural safety.
+The guidelines in the Danish code of practice1)2) has been used for increasing the structural safety to "High Safety Class".
+Conventionally, Eurocodes would be referenced, but they do not address high safety classifications.